tparchman/CalSerPines/analysis_workflow_varcal.md

 	pcgcov30$x[,1]

-####### PC 1v2, miss30, independent colors
+###### PC 1v2, miss30, independent colors

-The pcgcov30$x[,1] refers to PC 1, and pcgcov30$x[,2] refers to PC 2
+#The pcgcov30$x[,1] refers to PC 1, and pcgcov30$x[,2] refers to PC 2
-Must change these for the other PCAs!!!
+#Must change these for the other PCAs!!!

 	plot(pcgcov30$x[,1], pcgcov30$x[,2], type="n", main = "Pines combined, first look miss30", xlab=paste("PC1 (",(imp30$importance[,1][[2]]*100), "% )", sep=""), ylab=paste("PC2 (",(imp30$importance[,2][[2]]*100), "% )", sep=""), cex.lab=1.2)

-The blue 1 and 2 in the points function refer to the PCs.
+#the blue 1 and 2 in the points function refer to the PCs.
 Must change these to 2 and 3 for PCs 2 v 3, for example!

 	points(pcgcov30$x[which(pops=="DC"),1], pcgcov30$x[which(pops=="DC"), 2], pch=21, bg=colors[1], cex=1)
 	points(pcgcov30$x[which(pops=="FR"),1], pcgcov30$x[which(pops=="FR"), 2], pch=21, bg=colors[2], cex=1)